sriumcp/docs/docs/user-guide/topics/metrics.md

 ## Provider

-A **provider** in Iter8 is a data source that supplies metric values.
+A provider is a source of metrics.

-## Fully qualified names

 Metrics are scoped by providers.
-Providers have unique names, and within the scope of a provider, metrics have unique names.
+Each provider has a unique name, and within the scope of a provider, metrics have unique names.
 The fully qualified name of a metric refers to the string of the form `<provider name>/<metric name>`.
 Following are some examples of fully qualified metric names that appear in Iter8 tutorials.

 1. `http/latency-mean`
 2. `grpc/error-rate`
 3. `istio-prom/latency-mean`

-## Built-in metrics provider

-Iter8 has built-in metrics providers, namely, [`http`](../tasks/http.md#metrics) and [`grpc`](../tasks/grpc.md#metrics).

-## Custom metrics provider
+## Collecting and using metrics

-You can use metrics from any metrics store in Iter8 experiments.
-Metrics fetched by Iter8 from metrics stores are also referred to as custom metrics.
-See [here](../tasks/custommetrics.md) to learn more about custom metrics.
+The [`http`](../tasks/http.md#metrics) and [`grpc`](../tasks/grpc.md#metrics) tasks generate latency and error-related metrics for an app during experiments.
+The [Iter8 SDK](../topics/abn/sdk.md) [`WriteMetric` API](../topics/abn/sdk.md#writemetric) enables clients to record metrics, and the [`abnmetrics` task](../tasks/abnmetrics.md) enables the use of these metrics in Iter8 experiments.
+The [`custommetrics` task](../tasks/custommetrics.md) enables the use of metrics provided by any [third-party metrics store](../../glossary.md#metrics-store) in experiments.

 ## Metric types